Thermal Fluid Benefits over Steam

 Replacing steam in a broad range of process applications, thermal fluid systems provide precise, uniform temperature control leading to increased production and product quality, low maintenance, human and environmental safety and years of highly efficient service.
-Hot oil systems provide significant advantages in almost every category.
+Thermal fluid systems advantages over steam are significant in almost every category.

 Thermal fluid heater manufacturers indicate that efficiencies can be as much as 5% to 8% higher than conventional steam systems.
 Hot-oil heated shell-and-tube steam generators can provide increased efficiency as well.
 They require less water treatment and are subject to decreased fouling due to the considerably lower heat flux.